 When I was a 12 or so, every morning Mom would choose the OOTD.
 I hated most of them from the bottom of my heart.
 Did I mention she was colorblind?
 However, this handicap was just an addition on top of it.
 Mom loved ruffles.
 Mom loved cute Laura Ashley floral pattern.
 She loved embroidery on clothes, lace, bright warm colors, baggy clothes – they have room for you to grow – she said.
 Gloves were on a crocheted band pulled throw the sleeves of my coat so I would not loose them!
 Worst of all, she loved comfy lace up shoes.

 Prior to the revolution, I had won some minor ground, but in principle not real ground.
 I said “I want to choose my own clothes.
 I want a word in what I wear.
 I do not want to wear pom pom hats, but headbands or berets.”
 Well, I got a headband, but she would pick it.
 Thus, my Ali McGraw headband was orange with a beige flower and teal leaves.
-I only loved the color of the leaves.
+I only loved the color of the leaves and headband, but beige?

 Jeans on the Holiday Gift List

-Every year prior to the holiday season my sister, brother, and me were asked what gift we would like.
+Every year prior to the holiday season my sister, brother, and I were asked what gift we would like.
 She expected me to name a toy.
 “A pair of jeans.”
 She looked astonished despite we always got clothes on top of one toy.
 She said I should not worry, I would get new clothes.
 “What else do you want?”
 “Nothing else, but a pair of jeans.”
 “No, you won’t get them.” she said.
 Needless to say I instead got a pair of egg yolk yellow jersey pants, as did my sister.
 However, she was lucky as Gladstone Gander, hers didn’t fit.
 Thus, I ended up with both pairs.
 Yack!
-I was furious and complained to my granny.
+I was furious and complained to my Granny.

 Fake or Look-alike Jeans